Yeongsangang

 Bike Path Overview

-Yeongsan River (영산강) is fed by multiple streams.
-At a length of 138.75 kilometers, it begins in earnest at Damyang Lake.
-It flows through Damyang County, Saju, Gwangju.
-In Mokpo, the river exits into the Yellow Sea.
+Yeongsan River (영산강; map) is fed by multiple streams.
+At a length of 138.75 kilometers, it begins at Damyang Lake, then flows through Gwangju Metropolitan City, and North Jeolla and South Jeolla Province.
+In Mokpo, the river dumps into the Yellow Sea.

-The river was also known as one of the four great rivers in Korea.
-From early on in Korea’s history, the river provided a route to the Yellow Sea, and on to Japan and China. of the Goryeo kingdom, during the time of the three kingdoms of Korea.
+The river is one of Korea’s four great rivers.
+In ancient Korea, the river provided a route from Jeolla Provinces’ fertile rice fields to the Yellow Sea, and on to Japan and China.

 Municipalities